 If you are a regular user of Nespresso pods, then you’ll know two things by now:

-- They aren’t particularly good at offering detailed information about their product.
+- They aren’t very good at offering detailed information about their products.

 Each pod description lets you know how many ounces of coffee you can make, and gives you a generic “intensity” level (which actually doesn’t mean very much), But if you want to know how much coffee these things pack?
 That’s a whole different story.